mapillary/mapillary-js/docs/contribute.md

 $ gulp
 ```

-If for some reason the `tsd` task fails during installation, please run it again manually before running `gulp`.
+If for some reason the `typings` task fails during installation, please run it again manually before running `gulp`.

 Then head to `http://localhost:3000/` to debug (in case it did not open automatically)